How to Research a Company Before Investing: A Step-by-Step Guide

 All of this is doable with public information:

-- SEC filings (10‑K, 10‑Q, 8‑K, proxy) give you the business description, financials, risk factors, governance, and pay plans.
-You can access them through SEC EDGAR or via a more usable front‑end like Earnings Feed, which also lets you see new filings in real time.
+- SEC filings (10-K, 10-Q, 8-K, proxy) give me the business description, financials, risk factors, board oversight, and pay plans.
+I access them through SEC EDGAR or via a more usable front-end like Earnings Feed, which also shows new filings in real time.

-- Insider activity (Form 4) shows you what executives and directors are doing with their own stock.
-Earnings Feed’s insider hub and specialist sites that focus solely on Form 4s make this easy to track.
+- Insider activity (Form 4) shows what executives and directors are doing with their own stock.
+Earnings Feed's insider hub makes this easy to track.

-- Basic financial data and charts from mainstream finance sites can help you cross‑check your own calculations and see valuation at a glance.
+- Basic financial data and charts from mainstream finance sites help me cross-check my own calculations and see valuation at a glance.

-- Earnings call transcripts and investor presentations, usually available for free, give you the tone and nuance around the numbers.
+- Earnings call transcripts and investor presentations, usually available for free, give me the tone and nuance around the numbers.

-You don’t need to chase more data until you’re actually wringing insight out of what’s already free.
+I don't chase more data until I'm actually wringing insight out of what's already free.

 Getting Started